Skip to main content

 Authorizes which IPs can send for your domain

-2. SPF stays under the 10-DNS-lookup ceiling (RFC 7208 §4.6.4)
+2. SPF stays under the 10 DNS lookup ceiling (RFC 7208 §4.6.4)

-Exceeding triggers PermError and authentication fails
+Going over triggers PermError and auth fails

-3. DKIM 2048-bit key published at <selector>._domainkey
+3. DKIM 2048 bit key published at <selector>._domainkey

 4. DKIM-Signature header appears on every outgoing message